 To get started with a loan from American Federal Mortgage, you can call the lender at 888-321-4687.

 Refinancing with American Federal Mortgage Corporation

 American Federal Mortgage offers refinancing.
-Though the lender doesn’t publish its refinance rates online, it does offer a free refinance analysis that provides a comparison of your existing loan and current rates and options.
+Though the lender doesn’t display its refinance rates online, it does offer a free refinance analysis that provides a comparison of your existing loan and current rates and options.
 The analysis is designed to help you decide whether refinancing makes sense for your situation.
-You can obtain a refinance quote from American Federal Mortgage by completing a short form on the lender’s website.
+You can obtain a refinance quote form by completing a short form on the lender’s website.

 Alternatives to American Federal Mortgage Corporation

 - Better mortgage review – Another tech-forward lender available in the majority of states